 - It doesn't support my color!
 The error message: “ZSNESw does not support 24bit color.
 Please change your resolution to either 16bit or 32bit color”.
 To correct this, right-click on the ZSNES exe and left-click on Properties.
 Click on the Compatibility tab.
 You will arrive here .
 Put a check in Reduced color mode, then select 16-bit color.
 When you're done click Apply then OK.

 - DirectX?!
-If you get an error that says something about you need a higher version of DirectX then just install the full DirectX package.
-You can download it here: DirectX End-User Runtime Web Installer (284 KB).
-This installer promises to install all the legacy files that correct issues such as this.
+If you get an error that says something about you need a higher version of DirectX then just install the full DirectX package (don't forget to restart your computer after installation).

 - Just a black square!
 If you get nothing but a black square then just press Alt+Enter to bring ZSNES to full screen.